trapacska/steplib-spec/README.md

 ## Custom StepLib

 In case if a company(for example) decides to have only self maintained set of steps then a StepLib can be created for them.
 The minimum requirement for a structure to become a Bitrise StepLib that can be used for the Bitrise CLI is to have a `steplib.yml` in its root.
 This can be a local folder or git repository.
 To use the custom StepLib the access to it need to be set in the `bitrise.yml`'s **default_step_lib_source** field.
+Also multiple StepLib can be specified.

 Example `bitrise.yml`:
 ```yaml